The Pacific Northwest Hydrogen Association (PNWH2) is dedicated to establishing the Pacific Northwest as a leader in global energy innovation.

 The Pacific Northwest Hydrogen Association (PNWH2) is a multi-state nonprofit organization made up of public and private partners dedicated to establishing the Pacific Northwest as a leader in global energy innovation.
 We’re focused on revitalizing domestic manufacturing jobs and reducing reliance on foreign energy and goods through successful low-carbon intensity and economically viable hydrogen production.

-The PNWH2 Hub expects to consist of eight project locations across Washington, Oregon and Montana.
+The PNWH2 Hub expects to consist of project locations across Washington, Oregon and Montana.
 In partnership with labor, Tribal Nations, and public and private sector partners, the Hub will accelerate the deployment of hydrogen infrastructure to attract greater foreign and private investment and promote high-quality jobs throughout the region.

 Our History